rmatil/uzh-16-triaging-software-bugs/README.md

 Interpreting the prediction results: `1` represents, that a bug was fixed, `0` that it will not be fixed

 ## Results
-The following image represents a ROC curve over the used models
+The following image represents ROC curves for the used models

 ![ROC curves for different models](/resources/output/roc_curves.png?raw=true)